For most of his life as an artist David Young, seduced by the utter beauty of the

-His upbringing was in a rural Devon hamlet that forged his outlet and subsequent
+It was his upbringing in a rural Devon hamlet that forged his outlook and subsequent

 He has declined commissions for some years so he can devote himself to paintings